jonasa64/PythonDataOpgave3/README.md

 5. Which state has had the biggest increase in the death of Alzheimers from 1999-2016?
 Plot the increase year for year using matplotlib

-skal import matplotlib og from datasetter import data as data
+skal import matplotlib og from datasetter import data as data og import numpy as np